jjackson19862017/django-todo/README.md

 export DEVELOPMENT = 1 wont work.

 so I have created a file called env.py and set the same variable in that.

+NOTE MUST USE STRINGS FOR ENVIRONMENTAL VARIABLES - THANKS JO :)

+So the env.py file has this code in it.

+import os

+os.environ["DEVELOPMENT"] = "Yes"
+os.environ["HOSTNAME"] = "127.0.0.1"

+the settings.py has these lines of code

+Starting on Line 16

+from os import path
+if path.exists("env.py"):
+  import env

+if os.environ.get('DEVELOPMENT'):
+    development = True
+else:
+    development = False
+print(development)